xaviershay/dovin/README.md

           opponent creatures:
             Angel (creature,flying,token) (4/4, 0)

+## Solutions Index

 See `src/Solutions` for more extensive usage (spoiler alert: these are solutions for published Possibility Storm puzzles!)

+* `src/Solutions/Dominaria5.hs` uses a planeswalker.
+* `src/Solutions/RivalsOfIxalan7.hs` uses `withEffect` to model `exert` effects, and shows how to verify multiple blocking scenarios.
+* `src/Solutions/Core19_9.hs` has a fancy formatter to correctly track how much mana is available when working with `Powerstone Shard`, as well as spell tracking for `Aetherflux Reservoir`.
+* `src/Solutions/GuildsOfRavnicaPre2.hs` uses `forCards` to model undergrowth for a `Rhizome Lurcher`.
+* `src/Solutions/GuildsOfRavnica1.hs` uses `mentor`.
+* `src/Solutions/GuildsOfRavnica3.hs` uses a sacrifice wrapper to repeatedly create treasure tokens.
+* `src/Solutions/GuildsOfRavnica8.hs` shows using counters to correctly track `Muldrotha, the Gravetide` usage.
+* `src/Solutions/GuildsOfRavnica9.hs` handles `storm`.
+* `src/Solutions/ExplorersOfIxalanContest.hs` handles some pretty weird damage interactions.
+* `src/Solutions/UltimateMasters.hs` shows how to track opponent actions.

 ## Development